martinbaste/martinbaste.github.io/_posts/2015-10-06-Book-Exchange-Network.md

 ---

 I've always been quite interested in web development.
-Some time ago I did a [tutorial](http://www.tangowithdjango.com/) to learn Django.
+Some time ago I followed a [tutorial](http://www.tangowithdjango.com/) to learn Django.
 [Django](https://www.djangoproject.com/) is a web framework to make apps.
 I chose it mainly because I love python and I heard good things about it.

 But some time ago I discovered [Meteor](https://www.meteor.com/).
 Apparently it takes a different approach than Rails or Django, and you can quickly build web apps (available for iOS and Android too) that are updated real-time in your browser.
 Last week I followed the book [Discover Meteor](https://www.discovermeteor.com/), which shows you how to make [microscope](https://github.com/Partinez/microscope).